PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 I have been working exclusively with young entrepreneurs and founders since the spring of 2018 @ [uretkenakademi.com](https://uretkenakademi.com) we run a fully online incubator program targeted exclusively to solve preexisting problems at certain vertical sectors.
 So you don't actually worry about thinking on product-market fit.
 While you should be working on your **actual product**.

 Anyways, from the moment I set my mind up to become an entrepreneur. (_circa 2017_) I'd spend times to get to know young entrepreneurs in the ecosystem.
+What they do and what is that with their background so that they carried themselves (or carried by others) to actually launch a product in such early ages.
+Often times this age scale drops to 14-15 even into the first years of middle school if we look at the individual small projects and recognize them as an "_initiative_"

 It is typical that with the surge of internet usage among young people, we consider working in small, independent projects more than ever